Genocs/genocs-k8s/documentation/03-SETUP_MINIKUBE_MULTINODES.md

 ```

 Networking Between Nodes: Minikube nodes are isolated by default.
 To enable communication, you would need to configure networking manually, which can be complex.
 Alternatively, consider using a tool like Kind or K3d for a more seamless multi-node experience.

+Minikube is excellent for single-node setups, but for multi-node clusters, Kind or K3d are more practical and efficient.

 # Kind